pokt-network/pocket/consensus/README.md

 ### Leader Election

 A dedicated submodule handles the leader election process.
 The current configuration employs a deterministic round-robin leader election mechanism.
-We are working towards implementing a randomized leader election mechanism with cryptographic sortition using Verifiable Random Functions (VRFs), see [Algorand's Whitepaper Section 5.1](https://algorandcom.cdn.prismic.io/algorandcom%2Fa26acb80-b80c-46ff-a1ab-a8121f74f3a3_p51-gilad.pdf) for detailed explonation.
+We are working on a randomized leader election mechanism with cryptographic sortition using Verifiable Random Functions (VRFs), see [Algorand's Whitepaper Section 5.1](https://algorandcom.cdn.prismic.io/algorandcom%2Fa26acb80-b80c-46ff-a1ab-a8121f74f3a3_p51-gilad.pdf) for detailed explanation.

 ### Consensus Phases